 What Goes On In a Drug Rehab Group Therapy Session?

-Clients in a drug rehab group therapy at 12 Keys Rehab often tell us the greatest benefit of participating in group therapy is that they discovered they were not alone in dealing with the overwhelming flood of emotions resulting from admitting they were addicts.
+Clients in a drug rehab group therapy often tell us the greatest benefit of participating in group therapy is that they discovered they were not alone in dealing with the overwhelming flood of emotions resulting from admitting they were addicts.
 They realized how much they hurt loved ones and how important it is to remain sober while coping with addiction recovery.

 Once members of a group become familiar with each other, a unique sense of trust is established that allows everyone to feel they can speak freely and openly without the fear of being stigmatized or looked down on.
 This feeling of safety and empathy helps our clients express their deepest thoughts with others who offer the support, compassion and experiential insight needed during recovery.
 Help is available 24/7 call this number for a free personal consultation for yourself or a loved one 844-551-7016.